Azure/AKS-Construction/CONTRIBUTING.md

 A few important factoids to consume about the Repo, before you contribute.

-## Dev Container / Codespaces

-A dev container is present in the repo which makes dev and testing of the UI Helper component much easier.

 ## Action Workflows

 Various workflows run on Push / PR / Schedule.